backbonelabs/backbone-mobile/README.md

 The dev scheme has environment variables specific to your local development environment.
 Be sure to review the environment variables in the scheme.
 Edit the scheme and in the Run step, and you will find the environment variables under the Arguments tab.

 ### Android

+Do not enable Instant Run in Android Studio.
+It will not work with the Gradle plugin.
+To make sure Instant Run is disabled, go to the Android Studio preferences, and navigate to Build, Execution, Deployment > Instant Run, and make sure the checkbox for the feature is unchecked.

 Add the following to `~/.gradle/gradle.properties`: